Kimati Dinizulu: Life and career

 Dinizulu worked with several domestic and international cultural organizations, including UNESCO.
 UNESCO declared 2004 to be the International Year to Commemorate the Struggle against Slavery and its Abolition by the United Nations General Assembly.
 Dinizulu performed and lectured on endangered African-American instruments as a part of a UNESCO conference of scholars from around the world gathered at Tulane University.

 Furthermore, Dinizulu worked with the Schomburg Center for Research in Black Culture, an organization for documenting, preserving, interpreting, and celebrating the culture and history of black people worldwide.
 He has performed music and conducted traditional African rituals for the Schomburg Center.
-He performed at the 75th anniversary celebrations of the Schomburg Center which included pouring libation for the grand opening of the “Lest We Forget: The Triumph over Slavery Exhibit”.
+He performed at the 75th-anniversary celebrations of the Schomburg Center which included pouring libation for the grand opening of the “Lest We Forget: The Triumph over Slavery Exhibit”.

 Dinizulu also performed libation and drumming at “A Harlem Tribute to the Freedom Schooner Amistad”.
 He performed the drum rituals to help bring the Amistad into port in Harlem, New York.

 Besides this, Dinizulu was a participant in the African-American delegation at the First Annual Emancipation Day Celebration in Ghana, Africa in 1998 which was sponsored by the government of Ghana.
 The African-American delegation was responsible for the re-interment of one escaped slave, Samuel Carson with a full state funeral.
 Emancipation Day is a remembrance of the abolition of Chattel Slavery.

 Learning drumming and African culture, according to a biographical profile, was a lifetime process for Dinizulu.
 The profile asserted that he developed an encyclopedic knowledge of drums, percussion, and the art of drumming from his worldwide travels and studies of the music of other cultures as well as his heartfelt love for music and learning.
-Dinizulu had assembled a group of musicians from around the world, called the Kotoko Society, with whom he composed and performed with regularly.
+Dinizulu had assembled a group of musicians from around the world, called the Kotoko Society, with whom he composed and performed regularly.

 Nana Kimati Dinizulu died July 7, 2013.